gregr/ina/nscheme/lib/nscheme/README.md

 ### bootstrap with only simple code

-* test and debug current nscheme frontend

 * rename lname to symbol
   * stop using `symbol?` where `string?` is intended
   * restructure as: (vector 'symbol (box string:name))
   * fresh-name => gensym
   * define `string->symbol`, `symbol->string`, etc.

-* redefine ast:error to take one arg, not `a*`
-  * this will simplify its one-hole context

 * multi-context environments
   * example contexts: expression, definition